foundation-model-stack/bamba/blog/bamba31T.md

 _Table 3:_ <strong> 3T-3.1T Custom mix data for annealing</strong>

+> **Note on instruction tuning** 🧠🔧📘
-A note on instruction tuning: We have experimented with [Tuluv3 data]() for creating an instruction following model leveraging [Open Instruct]().
-We observe that the
+ We have experimented with [Tuluv3 data](https://huggingface.co/collections/allenai/tulu-3-datasets-673b8df14442393f7213f372) for creating an instruction following model leveraging [Open Instruct](https://github.com/allenai/open-instruct).
+We observe that the model's performance improves significantly across various benchmarks with a L1 average of 64.69 and an L2 average of 24.68.
+We are working on an instruction following model that has non-restricted data.

 ## vLLM integration 📥🧠📤
-We are deeply engaged with the vLLM community on adding support for Mamba2 attention in a generic manner (th)
+We are deeply engaged with the vLLM community on adding support for Mamba2 attention.
+In our first release, we worked with various Mamba2 model developers to add support for tensor parallel support and reduce memory copies.

+We are currently working on three major updates:
+(a) **vLLM KV-cache management**: The allocation of pages and managing KV-cache is fundamentally different from that of transformer based models.
+We are working with the community toward achieving a generic solution that can handle any Hybrid model including Mamba2.
+(b) **Chunked prefill**: We are well aware that chunked prefill can give tremendous improvements in real workloads.
+While the current kernel works well for transformer based models, we need to implement a new kernel for Mamba2 based models.
+(c) **Faster decode kernels**: We are working on Triton implementation of the Conv1D kernel to ensure that the model can run in a performant manner on AMD GPUs as well.
+Further, we are exploring the fusion of the 4-5 kernels at decode time to reduce the latency of token generation even further.

+We anticipate that with the above changes, we can achieve a first class citizen support for Mamba2 based models and significantly better performance than what is today (2-2.5x for longer sequence lengths/larger batches).

 ## Call for Action 📢👉🚀
 We are committed to keeping open datasets with complete reproduction of our results.
 We call on the community to help improve the model on multiple fronts: